UPCOMING EVENTSNo events

 Tour Historic Greendale

-This summer, the Greendale Historical Society is offering guided tours of Historic Downtown Greendale.
+During the summer, the Greendale Historical Society offers guided tours of Historic Downtown Greendale.
 The tours will coincide with the Open Market held on Greendale’s Broad Street in between Northway and Schoolway. in the shadow of the iconic Village Hall.